apollo

 How to manage the interaction:

-Taking Buprigesic 0.6mg Injection and chlordiazepoxide together can result in an interaction, it can be taken if a doctor has advised it.
-However, if you experience drowsiness, shortness of breath, palpitations, numbness in hands and feet, or hypersensitivity to light and noise, consult a doctor immediately.
+Taking Buprigesic 0.6mg Injection and chloroquine together can result in an interaction, it can be taken if a doctor has advised it.
+However, if you experience sudden dizziness, lightheadedness, fainting, shortness of breath, or rapid heartbeat, contact a doctor immediately.
 Do not discontinue any medications without consulting a doctor.

 How does the drug interact with Buprigesic 0.6mg Injection: